 - Meanwhile weigh out all the spices, mince garlic, soak hog/pig casings in water, wash their insides by filling them with water from the tap.

-- Once the meat is nice and cold, grind it, pour over the spices, and knead the meat for quite some time, until the fats in the meat are mixed thoroughly.
-Then put the sausage casings onto sausage filling rod covered in oil or water and carefully make the sausages.
+- Once the meat is nice and cold, grind it, pour over the spices, and mix the meat for quite some time, until the fats in the meat are mixed thoroughly.
+Then put the sausage casings onto the sausage filling rod covered in oil or water and carefully make the sausages.
 Make sure that the casing does not dry out and does not burst, if there are any air pockets, pop them out with a toothpick.
 Once You have one long sausage divide it into smaller ones by twisting them into opposite directions.
 Let them dry out a bit in the fridge overnight, but this step is optional.

 - The sausage roast: prepare all the vegetables, mushrooms.
 Wash or brush mushrooms (in my case chanterelles) so they are clean and throw into a baking tray.
 Roughly chop onion, garlic and courgetti and throw into baking tray too.
 Add lima beans and peas (fresh or frozen, if frozen - defrost them under running water).
 Add cherry tomatoes, pour in red wine and stock.
-Here You can add sausages and roast everything at 220°C for 25 minutes or I advise You to roast vegetables separately for 25 minutes and then add sausages, drizzle over some olive oil and roast for another 16-20 minutes or until they are just cooked.
+Here You can add sausages and roast everything at 425F for 25 minutes or I advise You to roast vegetables separately for 25 minutes and then add sausages, drizzle over some olive oil and roast for another 16-20 minutes or until they are just cooked.
 Serve with toasted bread and a glass of red wine.